Jeep Avenger Electric Review 2024

 How much should you be paying for a used Jeep Avenger Electric?

-The Jeep Avenger was only launched in early 2023, so prices on the used car market haven’t had much of a chance to come down just yet.
-At the time of writing, our listings featured a couple of cars with only a handful of miles for around £35,000.
-However, these were early First Edition cars that have since been discontinued, and these were properly tooled up with luxury kit, so do represent a small saving of around £1500 on the list price of that version.
+The Jeep Avenger was only launched in early 2023, so prices on the used car market haven’t had much of a chance to come down by loads.
+At the time of writing, our listings featured a couple of cars with around 10,000 miles for around £20,000 and up.

 The Jeep Avenger is offered in three different trim levels.
 The first of them is Longitude, and this version comes with a decent amount of standard equipment including 16-inch alloy wheels, LED headlights, heated and powered door mirrors, all-round electric windows, air-conditioning, automatic lights and wipers, keyless entry and start, rear parking sensors, cruise control and cloth seats.